heroofwisdom/rental_price_estimator/README.md

 # Rental Price Prediction

 This was a case study project for an imaginary online rental agency "Inn the Neighborhood".
 Details of the study and business challenge are described below.
+Additional details can be found within the code notebook.

 ### Company Background